TUDelft-DataDrivenControl/WFSim/README.md

 WindFarmSimulator (WFSim) is a medium-fidelity, control-oriented wind farm model based on the two-dimensional Navier-Stokes equations.
 It is currently actively developed at the Delft University of Technology by Sjoerd Boersma.

 ## Quick use:
 Open WFSim.m with any recent version of MATLAB.
 Follow the instructions therein to perform simple simulations of various wind farm scenarios.
+Note: if you are missing files such as 'system_input.mat', make sure you have downloaded the relevant files in the data_SOWFA folder.
+Specifically, for the default simulation scenario, download the files in the YawCase3 folder.

 ## Folder hierarchy: